KoreaWithLocal · Updated April 2026

 Seongsu-dong — Cafe Streets Without the Crowds

+Seongsu-dong on a normal day is packed.
+The trendy cafes, dessert spots, and brunch places almost always have a long wait.
+But on a rainy day?
+The whole neighborhood transforms.
 Honestly, I started planning my Seongsu trips around rainy days on purpose.
 The waiting lines get noticeably shorter, the streets clear out, and you can actually walk through the narrow alleys without bumping into people every five seconds.
 There’s something about walking slowly through Seongsu in the rain — brick walls, vintage storefronts, the smell of coffee drifting out of every door — that you just can’t get on a sunny weekend.

 The good news is that Seongsu is mostly made up of indoor cafes, small galleries, and boutique shops, so rain doesn’t really affect your plans here.
 It just makes the whole experience better.